MSUSAzureAccelerators/Intelligent-Supply-Chain-Management/README.md

 By leveraging the capabilities of the Supply Chain Management Solution Accelerator, businesses and supply chain managers can overcome these challenges and drive operational excellence, improved customer satisfaction, and increased profitability.

+For more information about potential customer scenarios and architecture references, please see the [customer pitch deck](WIP) and the [AAC article](https://learn.microsoft.com/en-us/azure/architecture/example-scenario/analytics/optimize-inventory-forecast-demand) .

 # Challenges

 Many businesses face significant challenges when their supply chain management systems do not leverage data science and machine learning.
 These challenges include: